flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 Actually, micro averaging for getting a final parser evaluation score is perfectly fine -- were it not be for the duplicate edge issue.
 In that case, micro averaging becomes another little 😈 and lets us change at will the overall score, just by manipulating a single graph pair.
 Remember that we count edges over all graph pairs, and so a super-large graph can easily dominate the result.
 If we make this single graph veeeery large, the two little 😈😈 are gonna make big trouble and the overall parser evaluation score converges to the result of the large graph.

-#### There’s actually yet another little 😈 and it's a heuristic
+#### There’s actually yet another little 😈: Using a heuristic

 While this devil cannot hack the evaluation as much, it’s still a funny one.
-Structural graph matching is an NP hard computational problem.
-For practicality (I guess), researchers have used a hill-climber in Smatch to determine the best graph matching.
-However, graph matching has lots of local optima, where the heuristic can get stuck in, and so you can never be sure whether the score is correct.
+Before counting matching edges, we need to align the nodes between the two graphs, and that's an optimization problem.
+For practicality (I guess), researchers have used a hill-climber in Smatch to determine the best matching.
+However, there are lots of local optima, where the heuristic can get stuck in, and so we can never be sure about the quality of the solution.
 This leads to some funny examples, as shown by BramVan Roy in [this issue](https://github.com/snowblink14/smatch/issues/43).
 Suppose you have one(!) large(!) graph and compare it against itself:

 ```
 metric(G, G)
 ```

 What should the metric do?
-Of course it should return a score of 100, since the graphs are the same.
+Well, yes, it should return a score of 100, since the graphs are the same.
 However, as Bram shows, hill-climbing can return a different score, which can also differ significantly over repeated calculations 🥴:

 ```
 # First run: